wzh1998/wzh1998.github.io/_pages/projects.md

-### Maze solver (course project at Imperial)
+### Maze solver (RL course project at Imperial)
-During the reinforcement learning course at Imperial College, I learned
+During the reinforcement learning course at Imperial College, I learned various including Monte-Carlo and Temporal Difference learning, Q-Learning etc. With these knowledge, I successfully built an agent to explore and learn the best solution of a random maze.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TavpP1vIJBk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<i>Exploring and learning the maze epoch by epoch, such that the agent's policy becomes better and better.</i>

 ### Care Robot Project